wp-cli/handbook/commands/plugin/update/index.md

 ### OPTIONS

-* <plugin>:
+&lt;plugin&gt;

-	The plugin to update.
+: The plugin to update.

 --version=dev
-			If set, the plugin will be updated to the latest development version, regardless of what version is currently installed.
+: If set, the plugin will be updated to the latest development version, regardless of what version is currently installed.

 ### EXAMPLES

     wp plugin update bbpress --version=dev